What is WastedLocker?

 Screenshot of files encrypted by another variant of WastedLocker (".rlhwasted" extension):

-Screenshot of WastedLocker's process on Windows Task Manager ("Launchy" process name):
+Screenshot of WastedLocker process in Windows Task Manager ("Launchy" process name):

 WastedLocker ransomware removal: